goranschwarz/DbxTune/asetune/trunk/README.txt

-DbxTune is a collection of programs to Tune various DBMS dialects The project started out as AseMon, later renamed to AseTune Then I decided to extend the tool to embrace other DBMS types as well Hence the recent change to DbxTune
+DbxTune is a collection of programs to Tune various DBMS dialects The project started out as AseMon, later renamed to AseTune Then I decided to extend the tool to embrace other DBMS types as well Hence the recent change to DbxTune (or it will soon be renamed to DbxTune)

 ==============================================================================